Updated Jan 2021

 Science and Industry Museum

-One of the best free museums in Manchester, the Science and Industry Museum is part of the nationwide Science Museum Group) focuses on the development of science, technology and industry in Manchester.
+One of the best free museums in Manchester, the Science and Industry Museum is part of the nationwide Science Museum Group.
+This museum focuses on the development of science, technology and industry in Manchester.

 Our favourite parts are the excellent textiles gallery and aeronautics section.
-Don’t miss the engaging ‘Experiment’ gallery with 25 fun, hands-on experiments for children.
+Don’t miss the engaging ‘Experiment Gallery’ with 25 fun, hands-on experiments for children.

 Open daily, donations welcome.
 There are extra charges for temporary exhibitions.

 Castlefield was the U.K’s first urban Heritage Park.
-Enjoy a walk along one of the world’s oldest canals, wander over and under bridges, past flower-adorned barges and trendy shops and cafes.
+Take a walk along one of the world’s oldest canals, wander over and under bridges, past flower-adorned barges and trendy shops and cafes.
 There is always something new to see here.

 The People’s History Museum